Skip to main content

 The Committee for the Prevention of Reading Difficulties in Young Children has compiled detailed lists of literacy accomplishments for children of different ages.
 Find out what the typical child can from ages three to four.

-Below are highlights of typical literacy acquisition, supported by decades of research.
+Below are highlights of typical acquisition, supported by decades of research.
 The timing of these accomplishments depends on maturational and experiential differences among children, as well as the curriculum provided by a school.

 • Knows that alphabet letters are a special category of visual graphics that can be individually named.

-• Recognizes local environmental print.
+• Recognizes local .

 • Knows that it is the print that is read in stories.